 I am a world wanderer, image creator, and wonder seeker who feels most at home in nature.

-My art is inspired by the unique beauty of our existence on Mama Earth.
+My art is inspired by the unique beauty of our existence on planet Earth.
 Everything I make is an invitation to connect deeply with yourself and the present moment.